The Art of Asking: How I Learned to Stop Worrying and Let People Help is an expansion of the popular TED talk Amanda Palmer gave in 2013.

 After each show, Amanda insisted on meeting fans after the show for drinks, autographs, and fun times.
 She increased her audience through her mailing list, parties, and social media.
 She would organize “ninja events” by sending out a tweet saying something like “I’m going to be in this city and at this bar at 9 PM – come see me play some music!”

 By interacting with her fans on a daily basis through in-person events and social media, she built a fantastic community of fans.

 When touring, The Dresden Dolls regularly asked for volunteers, food, couch space, and for local musicians to get up on stage and open for them.
 Amanda found that asking for help almost always resulted in success.
 She had created a vibrant artistic community of people who were joyously looking out for each other.

-Things with the record label went south because the label didn’t like the way Amanda was going about promoting her music.
+Unfortunately, relations with their record label went south – the label didn’t like the way Amanda was going about promoting her music.
 They wanted Palmer to stop talking to her current fans to go court new ones – this wasn’t her style.

 “The whole point of being an artist, I thought, was to be connected to people, to make a family.
 A family you were with all the time, like it or not.
 That was the way we’d been doing it for years, whether or not we had an album or a tour to ‘promote’.”